zq00/logisticMLE/paper/README.md

 - **output**: raw output.
 Sometimes the outputs are splitted to conform to size restriction
 - **results**: R code to analyze results and produce table/figure.

 A r package that streamlines procedures described in the paper to adjust high-dimensional logistic MLE is still under construction.
 In the meantime, if you are interested in the phenomenon, *to add* provides a quick demonstration.
-You can also look at the example data analysis in **real**.
+You can also look at the example data analysis in */real* folder.